-Whether you are a professional freelance, an SMB or a large organisation, a CRM can offer you tremendous sales advantages.
+Whether you are a large organisation, an SMB or a professional freelance – a CRM can offer you tremendous sales and other advantages.
 Make your prior spreadsheets and customer data interactive, shareable and embedded in (semi-)automated sales process?
-Now you’re talking CRM … Like the idea ?
+Now you’re talking CRM …

-6 Reasons for a CRM
+6 Reasons Why You Need a CRM

 Historical sales overview constantly keep you looking at the past.
 But past performance isnt always a good indication of future success.
 It’s far healthier and productive to shift a company’s focus towards the future.
 Now is as good a time as ever.
 With predictive intelligence earmarked as a key digital technology for 2017-2018, gaining more accurate forecasting and undertaking sophisticated analysis can offer major sales management insights, stimulate the team and boost performance.
 A CRM offers more visibility.

 Use your CRM to link the various activities and people together that are needed to convert a prospect into a customer.
 Basic tasks and workflow steps can be automated to both save sales time and to channel leads through the sales funnel faster.
 A CRM allows you to bring your various sales tools under one hood for easy access by the sales, marketing and support teams.

 Need a better link between the Sales and Marketing teams?
 Between the Sales manager and his Area managers and reps?
 When positioned correctly, a CRM can enhance trust and cooperation.

 We all know that the A-team does things better and faster than the B-team, or beginner sales reps, but how do you transfer their knowledge across?
 A CRM allows you to embed Best Practices and offer sales advice to up-and-coming sales reps as on-the-spot training opportunities and set them up for success also.
 Think: repeatable success processes.

 We all know that the best new customer is the one you already have.
 Well, a CRM offers enhanced analytics of sales opportunities from your existing leads and customer base.
 Combine this with its ability to communicate 1:1 with more people effectively, and you can see that a CRM is a genuine revenue driver.

 It’s inevitable: Sales AEs move forward in their careers just as anyone else.
 What a CRM promised to do, though, is help a new Sales rep to take over his accounts nearly seamlessly.
 With all prior emails, notes, phone calls recorded in the CRM, onboarding a new rep a breeze.
 Customers benefit from a professionally continued sales experience.
 Instead of impacting sales performance, this can be a boost for brand reputation when communicated professionally with the customer.

 Need a better link between the Sales and Marketing teams?
 Between the Sales leadership, Area managers and reps?
 When positioned correctly, a CRM can enhance trust and cooperation between management and staff.